-Our financing strategy includes raising capital through public offerings of our equity and debt securities and the available capacity under our repurchase and other financing facilities.
-Over time, in addition to our current mix of funding sources, we may use other forms of financing including secured and unsecured financing facilities and other credit facilities, securitizations, and public and private, secured and unsecured debt issuances by us or our subsidiaries.
+Our financing strategy includes raising capital through public offerings of our equity and debt securities, the available capacity under our repurchase, asset specific financing and secured revolving credit facilities and our CLOs.
+In addition to our current mix of funding sources, we may use other forms of financing, including securitizations and public and private, secured and unsecured, debt issuances by us or our subsidiaries.

-As of December 31, 2018, we had repurchase agreements in place to finance loans held for investment with Morgan Stanley Bank, N.A., JPMorgan Chase Bank, National Association, Goldman Sachs Bank USA, Wells Fargo Bank, National Association and Citibank, N.A., for an aggregate maximum facility amount of \$2.1 billion, or \$2.3 billion inclusive of our option to upsize the Wells Fargo Bank agreement.
+As of December 31, 2019, we had repurchase facilities, asset-specific financings and a revolving credit facility in place to finance loans held for investment with Morgan Stanley Bank, N.A., JPMorgan Chase Bank, National Association, Goldman Sachs Bank USA, Wells Fargo Bank, National Association, Canadian Imperial Bank of Commerce and Citibank, N.A., for an aggregate maximum facility amount of \$2.5 billion, or \$2.6 billion inclusive of our option to upsize the Wells Fargo Bank, National Association, and Citibank, N.A. repurchase facilities.

-In the second quarter of 2018, we financed a pool of commercial real estate loans through a collateralized loan obligation, or CLO, which is consolidated on our financial statements.
-As of December 31, 2018, the outstanding amount due on the securitized debt obligation was \$654.3 million.
+We finance pools of commercial real estate loans through CLOs which are consolidated on our financial statements.
+As ofDecember 31, 2019, the outstanding amount due on securitized debt obligations was \$1.0 billion.